Performing with BandHelper

 - You can trigger almost any function from a remote control device like a foot switch or MIDI button.

 - You can configure one device in your band to select songs on all the other devices using device linking.

 - You can record and play back sequences of actions using automation tracks.

 - A simple way to trigger functions like playing a backing track or starting auto-scrolling is to configure BandHelper to perform these actions when you select a song.

 From the Layouts list, you can select a layout, then tap Edit Details, then tap the desired actions and set them to Song Selection.
 These actions will then be triggered whether

 you select a song by tapping it in the song list, swiping to change to the next or previous song or using remote control.

 - You can also configure BandHelper to perform actions at the end of a song, by setting layout actions to Song Completion.
 These actions will then be triggered when you reach the end of a recording, the end of an automation track or the end of the defined song duration.
 This is typically only useful if you perform with backing tracks or click tracks, so you can play each song for a precise duration.
 Before performing the Select Next Song action, BandHelper will

-wait the amount of time specified in the show's Time
+wait the amount of time specified in the set list's Time

 Between Songs field and then trigger